Autumn Well-Being Tips

 • Try to get some exposure to natural daylight.
 Natural light, especially in the morning, is thought to help improve sleep, wakefulness and mood.
 Consider standing or sitting by a window, taking a morning or lunchtime walk, or spending a few minutes just outside breathing in fresh air.

 Autumn is full of symbolism, inspiration and beauty.
-A reminder that in nature nothing remains static.
-That sometimes we may need to make changes to improve our well-being.
+A reminder that in nature, nothing remains static.
+Sometimes we may need to make changes to improve our well-being.

 There are many ways to connect with this season.
 Some of these include woodland walks, cooking with seasonal produce or making an autumn bouquet.